wtnm/fform/tutorial.en.md

     }
 }:
 ```
-Don't forget to add reference classes to the css.
+Don't forget to add classes to the css for the link.

 ```css
 .grayed {